EMDR can help you work through what still feels heavy and guide you back to a calmer place within you.

 In EMDR therapy, we tap into the brain's natural processing process.
-We use special eye movements to activate certain brain areas that help us process difficult memories.
-These eye movements help your brain do the work it normally does when we process the day's events in our dreams while sleeping.
-The goal is for you to be able to see these memories as processed events of your life story after therapy.
-This step can be the key to looking forward with new confidence.
+We use guided eye movements to activate certain brain areas that help process difficult memories.
+These eye movements help the brain do the work it normally does when we process the day's events in our dreams.

 EMDR works precisely where our brain stores and processes memories.